-Life has been anything but normal this spring and we sincerely hope you and your family are in good health.
+Life has been anything but normal and we sincerely hope you and your family are in good health.
 We are happy to inform you that we are now able to once again provide dental care for you and your family.
 The Ministry of Health has lifted the restrictions placed back in March.
 While many things have changed since then, one thing has remained the same: our commitment to your health and safety.

 Our office has always followed strict infection control standards and in order to keep us all protected during this pandemic and in the future, we have updated our protocols.
 When we see you at your next appointment, things will be a little different.

 Rest assured, all these procedures are designed to create the safest environment for you, other patients and our team.

 We look forward to seeing you again.
 If you have any questions, please let us know.
 Thank you for your patience and loyalty throughout this ordeal.
 We value your trust and look forward to welcoming you back!

 Dorval Family Dentistry

 Dr. Peter Fedun is a family dentist with over 30 years of experience.
 He is a proud member of the Royal College of Dental Surgeons of Ontario, the Canadian Dental Association, and the Ontario Dental Association.
 Dr. Fedun speaks English, Ukrainian, Russian, and Polish.

 Dr. Peter Fedun offers the following treatments: wisdom tooth/complicated extractions, dental implants, root canal treatments, full mouth reconstruction, bridges, crowns, veneers, cosmetic restorations, implant supported dentures, bruxism, mouth guards, and whitening.